dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/postgres.md

 ```
 This will install dlt with the `postgres` extra, which contains the `psycopg2` client.

-**3. After setting up a Postgres instance and `psql` / query editor, create a new database by running:**
+**3. After setting up a Postgres instance and `psql` or a query editor, create a new database by running:**
 ```sql
 CREATE DATABASE dlt_data;
 ```